Why choose our Leeds Divorce Solicitors

 Submit an enquiry below

 First and foremost, we recognise that a fair division of assets often means different things to different people and, perhaps unsurprisingly, spouses often have different expectations about what this looks like in the event of their separation.
 No situation is ever quite the same and the court will consider all the circumstances of a case before deciding how financial resources (or liabilities!) should be divided.
+The fair division of assets is therefore very much a holistic exercise, which can have wide parameters.

 In law, the starting point is a presumption of equality.
-The court can depart from equality, but usually only if the “needs” of one of the parties justifies this.
-The concept of “needs” is inevitably a subjective term.
-If the court was tasked with looking at this it would do so by considering certain statutory criteria set out in the Matrimonial Causes Act 1973.
-Amongst other things, to set a benchmark from which to assess needs this is often measured against the standard of living enjoyed by parties during their marriage.
+The court can depart from equality, but this is a discretionary exercise that requires consideration of certain statutory criteria set out in the Matrimonial Causes Act 1973.
+Amongst other things, the court will consider the parties' needs.
+The concept of 'needs' is subjective and is often measured against the standard of living enjoyed by parties during their marriage.
 The court will also give first consideration to the welfare of any minor children of the family.
 Relevant considerations include the earning capacity of each party, their respective financial resources, the length of the marriage and the health of each party and any children of the marriage.

 Importantly, when it comes to sorting out finances on divorce the court does not make any material distinction between the roles assumed by each person during the marriage.
 In principle therefore, whether someone was a breadwinner or homemaker will not in-itself have a bearing on the court’s approach to the sharing exercise.